 The MUDRA Loan Yojana has a variety of sub-schemes designed for specific business needs.
 These schemes include:

 - Refinance Scheme for Banks: The MUDRA Yojana also refinances loan amounts of up to Rs.
-10 lakhs extended by the banks to borrowers.
+10 lakh extended by the banks to borrowers.
 However, refinancing can only be provided for manufacturing and service sector micro and small enterprises.
 As per RBI guidelines for the scheme, scheduled commercial banks have to lend to the ultimate borrowers at their base rate to avail MUDRA refinance.
-Also, regional, rural and cooperative banks need to cap their MUDRA loan interest rates margins at 3.5% above their loan refinance rate.
+Also, regional, rural and cooperative banks need to cap their MUDRA loan interest rates margins at 3.5% above their loan refinance rate

-- Equipment Finance Scheme: This scheme is designed to help microenterprises in their expansions.
+- Equipment Finance Scheme: This scheme is designed to help micro-enterprises in their expansions.
 With the help of this scheme, qualified equipment can be purchased through the finance of up to Rs.
 10 lakh

 Get Your Free Credit Report with Monthly Updates Check Now

 How to Get a Mudra Loan at Low-Interest Rate?

 It’s simple to get a mudra loan at a low-interest rate.
 You just need to follow the below-mentioned suggestions: